M\"obius Strip Microlasers: a Testbed for Non-Euclidean Photonics: Wave functions

 \section{Wave functions}

-Numerical simulations were performed with a home-made 3D Finite Difference Time Domain (FDTD) code for $R=10\,\mu$m, $W=3\,\mu$m, and $h=150$ nm.
-The aspect ratio $W/R$ is the same as in experiments with $R=50\,\mu$m and $W=15\,\mu$m.
-For such parameters, there is a single vertical excitation in the thickness direction ($\vec u_3$) but there exist several modes in the transverse $w$ direction.
-Some wave functions are presented in Appendix~\ref{app:FDTD}.
+Numerical simulations were performed with a home-made 3D finite difference time domain (FDTD) code for $R=10~\mu$m, $W=3~\mu$m, $h=150$~nm, and $n = 1.515$.
+The aspect ratio $W/R$ is the same as in the experiments.
+For these parameters, there is a single excitation in the vertical $q_3$ direction but there exist several modes in the transverse $w$ direction.
+The spectrum plotted in the inset of Fig.~\ref{fig:num-spectre} features several branches of equidistant resonances.
+The $Q$ factors of the low-loss modes (upper branch) are as high as 200,000.
+The spectrum is shown on a broader range in Fig.~\ref{fig:SpectrumFDTD} in Appendix~\ref{sec:3dFDTD}.

 A typical wave function is plotted in Fig.~\ref{fig:num-resonance}.
+Because of the two-fold rotational symmetry of the M\"obius strip with respect to the $x$ axis, the wave function must be odd or even with respect to rotation by $180^\circ$ about it, i.e., about the green dot in Fig.~\ref{fig:num-resonance}(d).
+Consequently, the wave must cross from the upper side of the strip to the lower side, in contrast to a WGM, which would evolve along the boundary.

-It exhibits maximal intensity close to the boundary at positions coinciding with the vertices of the geodesic 5a which is superimposed.
-To quantify the agreement, the mean position of the wave function along the strip width is calculated for each $\varphi$ value:
+This wave function exhibits maximal intensity close to the boundary at positions coinciding with the reflections of the geodesic 5a which is shown as a red line.
+To quantify the agreement, the mean position of the wave function along the strip width is calculated for each $\varphi$ value,

-where $\rho=\frac{1}{2}\epsilon_0\epsilon_r|\vec E|^2+\frac{1}{2}\mu_0|\vec H|^2$ is the energy density of the electromagnetic field for a given wave function.
-This mean position is plotted in Fig.~\ref{fig:geodesique}(d).
-The agreement is very good, in particular for the reflections on the boundary, further supporting the hypothesis that the modes are localized on periodic geodesics.\\
+where $\rho=\frac{1}{2}\epsilon_0\epsilon_r|\vec E|^2+\frac{1}{2}\mu_0|\vec H|^2$ is the energy density of the electromagnetic field.
+This mean position is plotted in Fig.~\ref{fig:geodesique}(f).
+The agreement is very good, in particular for the reflections on the boundary, further corroborating our claim that the modes are localized on periodic geodesics.
+More examples of wave functions are presented in Figs.~\ref{fig:mode3} and \ref{fig:mode8} in Appendix~\ref{ssec:modes}.

+The length spectrum in Fig.~\ref{fig:num-spectre} is a Fourier transform of the simulated spectrum; see Appendix~\ref{ssec:Lspect} for more information.
+It is peaked at the lengths of the periodic geodesics that were identified from the experiments and the wave functions, whereas there is no significant peak at the position of the half perimeter.